-Various projects include websites, digital publications, site migrations, content management system implementations, interactives and in-gallery kiosks, interpretive platforms, digital signage systems, and augmented reality applications.
-Sometimes all in the same year.
+My portfolio of projects includes websites, digital publications, site migrations, content management system implementations, interactives and in-gallery kiosks, interpretive platforms, digital signage systems, and augmented reality applications.

 Under my direction as the Director of Digital Media, the Clyfford Still Museum has launched an ambitious program of innovative digital initiatives that support the organization’s mission, serve its visitors, and have raised its national profile.
-I have accomplished this through smart choices of external partners, ranging from big fish like Google to boutique development agencies like Cogapp; and creative collaborations with her museum colleagues.
+I have accomplished this through smart choices of external partners, ranging from big fish like Google to boutique development agencies like Cogapp; and creative collaborations with my museum colleagues.
 I take pride in building great teams, and maintaining an atmosphere in which talented individuals can do their best work.
 I have responsibly shepherded the growth of the organization’s technical stack, ensuring that the properties not only met their objectives on launch, but continue to pay dividends into the future.

 “The unexpurgated online exhibition will reveal a fuller picture of Mr. Still’s work, with subjects ranging from log cabins, grain elevators and plow horses dating from the 1930s and quasi-Surrealist creations of the early 1940s to his later, more familiar towering abstractions.”

 The Clyfford Still Museum’s Online Collection presents the depth of the CSM’s holdings and the breadth of Abstract Expressionist painter Clyfford Still’s artistic output in a clean, elegant interface.
 Though there’s still nothing like being at the museum, researchers and casual browsers alike can finally experience this collection without coming to Denver, marking another major milestone on the museum’s mission to preserve and share the legacy of one of our nation’s most significant artists.
 Data collected through Google Analytics shows that online collection usage accounted for 25 percent of the museum’s total web traffic in the first six months.